 though the mountains be moved into the heart of the sea,

-I had just arrived for work, when a co-worker pulled me into our meeting room where several people were watching the news on TV.
-At that point, all we knew was that a place had struck the first of the World Trade Center towers.
+I had just arrived at work when a co-worker pulled me into our meeting room where several people were watching the news on TV.
+At that point, all we knew was that a plane had struck the first of the World Trade Center towers.
 But almost as quickly as I got into the room, the second plane appeared from nowhere and struck the second tower.

 A priest I worked with summed up what we all would all be certain of by the end of the day – “This was no accident.
 We are under attack.”